freedomofpress/securedrop/docs/develop.md

 * **app-staging**: for working on the environment and hardening
     * Source Interface: localhost:8082
     * Document Interface: localhost:8083
-    * The interfaces and SSH are also available over Tor and direct access.
+    * The interfaces and SSH are also available over Tor.
     * A copy of the the onion URLs for source, document and SSH access are written to the Vagrant host's ansible-base directory.
 The files will be named: app-source-ths, app-document-aths, app-ssh-aths
 * **mon-staging**: for working on the environment and hardening
     * OSSEC alert configuration is in install_files/ansible-base/staging-specific.yml